 Access & Participation with Cambridge University Libraries

-To find out more about arranging library visits or virtual tours for school groups, our Contact a Library page gives you details of libraries who may be able to offer support for outreach activities, or you can contact us with your requirements and we can put you in touch with the right library for your needs.
+To find out more about arranging school visits to various Cambridge libraries, our Contact a Library page gives you details of libraries who may be able to offer support for outreach activities, or you can contact us with your requirements and we can put you in touch with the right library for your needs.

-To discuss arranging school visits to Cambridge, please contact your outreach practitioner / Schools Liaison Officer in the first instance.
+If you are interested in school visits or online sessions with specific Cambridge libraries, please contact your Schools Liaison Officer in the first instance.
 All SLOs cover a targeted Link Area in the UK, so each area has a particular SLO to contact.

 Look up your Link Area and SLO on the College Area Links website.